 Blu-ray disc (BD)

 They look like DVDs, but they're a whole lot better.
 Not only do they offer amazing quality high definition picture, but you'll also enjoy better sound quality than DVDs or HD movies streamed from the web.
 Another advantage over downloads is access to special features, which can include information appearing over the top of the movie image: pretty cool for film buffs!
 New releases tend to cost only a pound or two more than DVDs and all Blu-ray players will play your existing DVD collection too.
 A no-brainer for film and TV fans.
+See also, 4K Blu-ray for the higher resolution version.

 Named after the ancient Nordic king Harald "Bluetooth" Gormsson… (Would we lie to you?), this wireless media standard facilitates the transfer of data between compatible devices.
-Most commonly it is used in smartphones or tablets to stream music through a speaker system of some kind.
+Most commonly, it is used in smartphones or tablets to stream music through a speaker system of some kind.
 The capability is built into a huge range of audio devices from hi-fi systems and soundbars to headphones.
-There are also a range of discreet units available to add-on to existing systems.
+There is also a range of discreet units available to add-on to existing systems.

 When referring to a TV or projector, this is the amount of light that is emitted from any screen or projector and perceived by the eye.
 Brightness of screens is measured in cd/m squared (candela per square meter), while for projectors it is measured in ANSI (American National Standards Institute) lumens.
 In both instances the brighter the image, the higher the rating.
 Remember, as with power in an amplifier, the biggest number doesn't always equate to the best performance.
 Equally, if a TV or projector cannot deliver a bright image, you'll need to be able to control the light in your room, and this isn't always possible.